panahiparham/8051_Coding_dummy/README.md

 (meaning that memory location addressing is not supported)</br>

 all of the opcode and the H at the end of hex values need to be uppercase.</br>
-here is a list of all opcodes supported:
+here is a list of all supported opcodes:
 ```
 MOV A, #f3H
 MOV A, R4